Urban-Meteorology-Reading/UMEP-Workshop/source/Jupyter/JN0.rst

 In this course, we will only use *Python* for its well developed ecosystem in data science and scientific computing.

-Below we only cover several key points for using Jupyter Notebooks A more complete tutorial can be found
+Below we only cover several key points for using Jupyter Notebooks.
+A more complete tutorial can be found
 `here <https://www.dataquest.io/blog/jupyter-notebook-tutorial/>`__.